AzusaBCSK/blog/content/page/about/index.md

             icon: user
 ---

-Hi, I'm Crepvéant, a middle school student passionate about freedom, music, and programming.
-Exploring the infinite possibilities of the world.
+Hi there!

+I'm Wynn, a high school student graduating in Fall 2028.
+My MBTI is probably INFP-T, and I'm currently studying Advanced Placement courses.

-I go by many internet identities—some are secret, but here's what I can share 😈:
+I go by many internet identities—here are a few you're allowed to know 😈:

-- **Crepvéant Zeng**: My English name in real life.
-  *Fun fact—my parents once called me “Wynn” since a trip to Macau, but I’m not a fan of casinos, so I decided to stick with Crepvéant.*
+- **Wynn Zeng**: My English name—~**not yet** officially on my passport~.
+I chose it for the Welsh origin "Gwyn," meaning "pure white," rather than my family's original idea of naming me after a casino.
+- **Crepvéant**: My nickname, derived from Latin (Crepusculum + Veniant).
+I originally wanted it as my English name but dropped it for being too chuuni.
-- **Kurokawa Azusa (黒川 梓)**: My Japanese name, which I use for my [private GitHub account](https://github.com/kuroazusa).
+- **Shirakawa Azusa (白川あずさ)**: My Japanese name, used for my [private GitHub account](https://github.com/AzusaBCSK) (and Apple Music).
+The corresponding ID is usually AzusaBCSK.

-Born and raised in Beijing.
-That said, please follow the UTC+8 normal human routine when contacting me—I do need my sleep! 💤
+Please follow the UTC+8 normal human routine when contacting me—I do need my sleep!

 I have a soft spot for warm, fluffy, and cute things, which is why I believe that [<i>~~TECH OTAKUS SAVE THE WORLD!~~</i>](https://www.mihoyo.com/en) technology will make life even cozier. 🐾

-**Fanatic (and slightly extreme) Apple fan**, currently use iPhone Xs Max & MacBook Pro Early 2013.
+**Fanatic (and slightly extreme) Apple fan**, currently using an iPhone 12 Pro and a MacBook Pro Early 2013.
-(Apr 4, 2025 Update: New devices added – Beats Fit Pro, Pixel 4XL, and Xiaomi Smart Band 9 ~~becoming impure~~)

-Preparing for the CHSEE (China High School Entrance Exam) and working **LAZY** to get into the International Department right now.
+My backup devices include iPhone Xs Max and Pixel 4XL.
+Really want a Surface Book 3 though.

+Officially started high school and **LAZILY** ruining my GPA.